DavisLaboratory/maph/index.md

 separate entities, therefore these phosphoproteins can take part in different signalling cascades depending on their phosphorylation state.
 Proteins in these differing modification states are hereby referred to as *proteoforms*.
-Taking advantage of this structure, PhlashyNAMe takes an input file of phosphopeptides and maps the phosphorylations onto proteins and complexes according to a set of guidelines explained in detail in the figure below.
+Taking advantage of this structure, maph takes an input file of phosphopeptides and maps the phosphorylations onto proteins and complexes according to a set of guidelines explained in detail in the figure below.
 It works by assigning a **confidence score**